-Ghent or Gent in Dutch is often overlooked by tourists as it is located in between “the big three”: Brussels, Bruges and Antwerp.
+Tourists often overlook Ghent as it is located in between “the big three”: Brussels, Bruges and Antwerp.
 But don’t let it fool you.
-It's the perfect destination for anyone that aims to have a taste of Belgium without pushing through crowds of sweaty, smelly people with cameras.
+Ghent (in Dutch: Gent and in French: Gand) is the perfect destination for anyone who aims to have a taste of Belgium without pushing through crowds of sweaty, smelly people with cameras.
 Bruges might me more famous with tourists and the medieval architecture and canals are astonishing.
-But – and I say this with all respect – it also feels too much as an open-air museum and as at nights is often deserted and boring.
+But, and I say this with all respect, it also feels too much as an open-air museum and as at nights is often deserted and boring.
 So my favourite pick would be Ghent since it offers the full package of wonderful medieval sights, students and a pulsating nightlife.
 To have a good impression Ghent’s party-minded soul and also its edgy sides watch the great movie Belgica, which was released in 2016 and tells the story of the renowned local dance café Charlatan.
 Gent was the largest city in Europe during the middle ages, second only to Paris and its inhabitants were known for their love for liberty, they often protested against taxes and anything that restricted their freedom.
-It is also known as the largest university town in the Dutch part of Belgium, so yey!
+It is also known as the largest university town in the Dutch part of Belgium.
+So yeah!
 Students!

-One of the impressive towers you will see from there belongs to the Saint Bavo Cathedral (also known as Sint-Baafs Cathedral), Ghent’s Gothic cathedral that stands almost 90 meters high.
+One of the impressive towers you will see from there belongs to the Saint Bavo Cathedral (also known as the Sint-Baafs Cathedral), Ghent’s Gothic cathedral that stands almost 90 meters high.
 The real gem of the cathedral is inside: the Ghent Altarpiece, better known as the “Adoration of the Mystic Lamb”.
-The altarpiece consists of 12 foldable panels, painted by the Brothers van Eyck, who were one of the first masters in the Flemish Painting school.
+The altarpiece consists of 12 foldable panels, painted by the Brothers van Eyck, who were one of the first masters in the Flemish Painting School.
 This masterpiece of European art dates back to the early 15th century and is supposed to be one of the world’s earliest oil paintings.
 May times, especially during war periods panels were stolen but returned, expect for one part that is still missing.
-During the Second World War the whole work was stored in a German salt mine and it took the best restoration experts took long time to repair all the damage caused.
+During the Second World War the whole work was stored in a German salt mine, and it took the best restoration experts long time to repair all the damage caused.

 Another breath-taking medieval sight, which cannot be missed during a Ghent city trip is the 12th century Gravensteen.
 This impressive and robust castle that was once home to the counts of Flanders looks exactly like a castle should look like.
-I am not sure if you would need to go inside since its interiors are pretty sober, unless suits of armour and guillotines are your fetish.
+I am not sure if you would need to go inside since its interiors are pretty sober, unless suits of armour and guillotines belong to your fetishes.
 To my opinion the most exciting part of a visit of the castle is to walk over its thick walls and enjoy the fresh breeze and the stunning views over the city.
 The whole complex is pretty huge, and being in the city centre surrounded by many other buildings.
 So it is not easy to make a full-screen stand-alone photo of it.
 For your best shot of the castle from afar head over to St Widostraat.
 One other great experience when being in Ghent is doing a boat trip on the Leie, it’s a marvellous journey along many hidden architectural treasures this city has the offer and from the boat you can see the castle from other interesting angles too.